 How can I treat women with more respect?

-Despite all the ways women are celebrated today as pioneers or innovators, they are often still perceived as nothing more than objects of desire.
 It's not just Hollywood and advertising that's to blame, but our culture that elevates or lowers women based on their attractiveness.
 Young men, you must consider how you are viewing women, both in a general sense and as specific individuals in your life.

-Obviously, God made guys to be attracted to women and vice versa.
-The problem is too many of us guys ruin friendships by thinking, "She smiled at me.
+God designed men to be physically attracted to women and vice versa.
+The problem is that too many of us guys ruin friendships by thinking, "She smiled at me.
 She must want to be more than friends!"
 This line of thinking reveals a problem in our hearts: we don't respect women.
-We need to see women as people first, as fellow human beings.

 Here are some guidelines to consider for your relationships with women (friendly or otherwise).
-They will help you to maintain better, healthier friendships with women, while also getting you prepared to pursue a relationship when that is CLEARLY a possibility.
+They will help you to maintain better, healthier friendships with women, while also getting you prepared to pursue a romantic relationship when that is CLEARLY a possibility.

-How to Treat Women Like People!
+How to Treat Women Like People

 1. Treat her as a sister in Christ.

-To treat a woman with absolute purity means to value her as a person.
-It's impossible not to notice that a woman is attractive, but it IS possible to treat her as a person who is valuable for her thoughts and beliefs first and foremost.
 Here's the best part of treating women this way: you will more than likely keep more friends!
-When a couple's relationship gets physical, a breakup can ruin the friendship because they shared way too much to ever go backward.
-So a couple that values each other and treats one another with purity can remain friends even when they realize their romantic relationship isn't going to work.
+When a couple's relationship gets physical, a breakup can ruin the friendship because they shared way too much to ever go back to platonic friendship.
+So a couple that values each other and treats one another with purity can remain friends—even when they realize their romantic relationship isn't going to work.

 2. Avoid pornography.